 In the normal course of business, the Company may be involved in legal proceedings or threatened legal proceedings.
-The Company is not party to any legal proceedings or aware of any threatened legal proceedings that are expected to have a material adverse effect on its financial condition, results of operations or liquidity.
+The Company is not party to any legal proceedings or aware of any threatened legal proceedings except as provided in the paragraph below, and except for those proceedings that are not expected to have a material adverse effect on the Company's financial condition, results of operations or liquidity.